davidcarlisle/ly1/README.md

 such as \ss.
 This would allow the remapping to be done via inputting a file such as ly1enc.def rather than by editing the hyphenation file.
-However currently most of the publicly available hyphenation tables unfortunately do `hard wire' the T1 character codes in this way.
+However currently most of the publicly available hyphenation tables unfortunately do "hard wire" the T1 character codes in this way.